2018ik/2018ik.github.io/_wiki/calling_on_the_lord.markdown

 Even from the lowest pit, we can call upon the name of the Lord (Lam.
 3:55-56).
 In the same utterance from Jeremiah, we see that calling is closely related to breathing in the Lord.
 We can also cry out with a ringing shout (Isa.
 12:3-6).

+## Significance TODO

+Calling on the Lord is not to get something from the Lord, but it is get His person.

 ## History

 See footnote 1 of Acts 2:21 in the Recovery Version